farukLawal/Freight-Summary/README.md

 The project will be running on [http://localhost:3000](http://localhost:3000) in your browser.

-## Customization
+## Customisation

-Feel free to customize and modify the project according to your needs.
+Feel free to customise and modify the project according to your needs.
 You can explore the project's files and make changes to suit your requirements.

 ## Contributing